thefrontside/microstates/README.md

 let person = create(Person, { name: "Homer", age: 39 });
 ```

-Every microstate created with `Person` type will be an object that looks like this,
+Every microstate created with a type of `Person` will be an object that looks like this:

 ```txt
 +----------------------+